Object-Oriented-2022/WarCardGame/README.md

 ### **OCP:**

-PlayerBehavior interface with player class that implements and behaviorone and behaviortwo classes extending player class
+PlayerBehavior interface with player class that implements and BehaviorOne and BehaviorTwo classes extending Player class.
+The interface keeps players closed to adjustments while having the Player class only implement the uniform functions allows it to be open to more implementations of war in the future.

 ### **Information Experts:**